panther-labs/tutorials/aws-security-logging/README.md

 ```

 Here is what we can extract from the message:
-* The ec2 service made the AssumeRole call at 2019–12–10T01:44:26Z
+* The `ec2` service made the `AssumeRole` call at `2019–12–10T01:44:26Z`
-* The region serving the API call is us-east-1
+* The region serving the API call is `us-east-1`
-* The role being assumed is arn:aws:iam::123456789012:role/S3SecurityDataAssumeRole with the session i-00888ddddd3333322, indicating the EC2 hostname
+* The role being assumed is `arn:aws:iam::123456789012:role/S3SecurityDataAssumeRole` with the session `i-00888ddddd3333322`, indicating the EC2 hostname
 * The request was successful, and temporary credentials were returned
-* There was no errorMessage key, also indicating a successful operation
+* There was no `errorMessage` key, also indicating a successful operation

 For a deeper understanding of CloudTrail log fields, you'd find the documentation on Record Contents useful.